icon

 of the world’s population is projected to live in cities by 2050.

 However, with virtual twins, the prevalence of those heat islands can be modelled.
-“With that information, we can then deliver targeted solutions to limit the impact of heat and enhance the well-being of residents, in both public and private spaces.” says Audi.
+“With that information, we can then deliver targeted solutions to limit the impact of heat and enhance the well-being of residents, in both public and private spaces.” says Milosevic.

 ”Any urban project involves lots of coordination between public owners, private developers, urban planners, construction companies, citizens and city councils.
-Virtual twins bridge the gap between stakeholders and are a powerful way to understand project impacts, ultimately strengthening climate resilience in our cities and communities,” says Audi.
+Virtual twins bridge the gap between stakeholders and are a powerful way to understand project impacts, ultimately strengthening climate resilience in our cities and communities,” says Milosevic.

 Given the sheer complexity of cities and the challenges of population growth and environmental stress they face, innovation is needed more than ever.
 Virtual models offer leaders the opportunity to leverage real-time data and test and iterate policies in the virtual world to minimize risk in the real world, ensuring the allocation of budget and resource to the projects that will make a lasting difference to citizens’ lives.